Chaste/Chaste.github.io/site/content/docs/paper-tutorials/PlosDunn2012.md

+---
-## A Two-Dimensional Model of the Colonic Crypt Accounting for the Role of the Basement Membrane and Pericryptal Fibroblast Sheath
+title: "A Two-Dimensional Model of the Colonic Crypt Accounting for the Role of the Basement Membrane and Pericryptal Fibroblast Sheath"
+draft: false
+layout: "single"
+---

 This project contains code to accompany the 2012 paper by Sara-Jane Dunn et al., "[A Two-Dimensional Model of the Colonic Crypt Accounting for the Role of the Basement Membrane and Pericryptal Fibroblast Sheath](http://dx.doi.org/10.1371/journal.pcbi.1002515)",